Lately, I’ve been really pissed off at diet culture!

 - Your weight determines the status of your health.

 Nope.
 Increased fat in the body is the issue.
 High triglyceride levels.
 Visceral fat.
 Increased inflammation.
 Height and weight tables are garbage.
-Lots of skinny people walking around with oxidative fat and inflammation under the food.
+Lots of skinny people walking around with oxidative fat and inflammation under the hood.
 Your body weight has little impact on your health.
 You don’t need to shrink away to make anyone happy.
 Get your lab work done.
 Strive to build muscle, lower triglycerides.
 Get strong, not skinny.
 You can lose body fat, gain muscle and never lose a pound on the scale.

 - If you eat less you will lose more fat.